Pets on Post

 U.S. Army photo

 All pets are seen by appointment.
 Appointment times vary depending on the facility, but most sites offer appointments Monday through Friday, with occasional evening and weekend appointments offered.
+All Oahu veterinary clinics have downgraded services on the last working day of each month due to inventory activities.

 Services offered included routine sick-call appointments and well-patient exams with a focus on prevention-medicine and wellness services such as vaccination, fecal testing, heartworm and infectious disease screening, health certificates and microchipping.
 Most facilities offer laboratory testing and radiology services.
 Facilities offer routine surgical (spay, neuter, mass removal) and dental services on a space-available basis.